CMS 3700: The French New Wave

 |Web Address: http://www.virginiabonner.com|

 This course studies films of the French New Wave—their technical innovations, stylistic traits, and important directors.
 We will first study a few influential films, writings, and directors that pre-dated and inspired the French New Wave.
 We will then study the formal elements, themes, and experimental techniques of the French New Wave, paying special attention to how various filmmakers have employed them toward different effects.
 We will then consider a few more recent films that continue the French New Wave tradition.

 Our class will cover one or more films per week.
 Generally we'll have an introductory lecture and/or presentation on Tuesdays, which will be followed by a film screening.
 On Thursdays we'll discuss both the film and assigned readings.
+Some weeks we will view an additional film in class on Tuesdays, and discuss it and associated readings on Thursday.
 Readings throughout the semester will include historical texts and theoretical criticism, as well as some directors’ writings.

 You will be responsible for lively class discussions and class group presentations on our directors, films, and readings.
-You will also contribute thoughtful short reviews on our films; solid writing skills and a thorough command of the film terminology you learned in CMS 2100 are expected in all of your writing and discussion.
+A thorough command of the film terminology you learned in FILM 2100 are expected in all of your writing and discussion.

-Please note that the film screenings are mandatory, as this material will be the subject matter of your weekly writing assignments.
-If you do not plan to attend the screenings, you should drop the course.
+Please note that the film screenings are mandatory, as this material will be the subject matter of your weekly class discussions and tests.
+If you do not plan to view the films, you should drop the course.
 We will view additional excerpts from selected films during class lectures.